-HALIL ÇIMEN, EMILIO JOSÉ PALACIOS-GARCÍA, MORTEN KOLBÆK, NURETTIN ÇETINKAYA, JUAN C. VASQUEZ, and JOSEP M. GUERRERO oogle's Director of Research Peter Norvig said, "We don't have better algorithms than anyone else; we just have more data."
-This inspiring statement shows that having more data is directly related to better decision making and foresight about the future.
-With the development of Internet of Things (IoT) technology, it is now much easier to gather data.
-Technological tools, such as social media websites, smartphones, and security cameras, can be considered as "data generators."
-When the focus is shifted to the energy field, these generators are "smart meters."
+Google's Director of Research, Peter Norvig said that "We don't have better algorithms than anyone else, we just have more data".
+This inspiring statement shows that having more data is directly related to better decision making and having the foresight about the future.
+With the development of the Internet of Things (IoT) technology, it is now much easier to gather data.
+Technological tools such as social media websites, smartphones, and security cameras can be considered as "data generators".
+When the focus is shifted to the energy field, these generators are "Smart Meters".

-Digital Object Identifier 10.1109/MIE.2020.3023075 Date of current version: 24 December 2020

-Smart-meter technology incorporates many intelligent functions and offers benefits for utility operators, prosumers, and consumers.
-Although smart meters are referred to as smart, they might not be intelligent enough depending on the final purpose.
+Smart meter technology incorporates many intelligent functions and offers great opportunities for utility operators, prosumers, and consumers.
+Although smart meters are referred to as 'smart', they might not be intelligent enough depending on the final purpose.
 Meter data generally provide more benefits for the utility side than for the consumer side.
-However, with the smartmeter data, customers can be offered great opportunities, with which they may be able to make more conscious decisions.

-Previous studies have reported that, if instantaneous energy-consumption data are given to consumers as feedback, approximately 20% of energy savings can be achieved per household [1].
-To reach this target, more detailed data on the electricity consumed by each appliance are needed.
-Smart meters cannot meet this need since they can read only the total electricity consumption.
+However, with the smart meter data, customers can be offered great opportunities, where they may be able to make more conscious decisions.
+Previous studies have reported that if instantaneous energy consumption data are given to the consumers as feedback, approximately 20% of energy savings can be achieved per household [1].
+To achieve this target, more detailed data on the electricity consumed by each appliance are needed.
+Smart meters cannot meet this need since they can only read the total electricity consumption.
+To overcome this issue, Appliance Load Monitoring (ALM) is frequently applied.

-Authorized licensed use limited to: Aalborg Universitetsbibliotek.
-Downloaded on January 07,2021 at 09:08:32 UTC from IEEE Xplore.
-Restrictions apply.

-To overcome this issue, appliance load monitoring (ALM) is frequently used.
 ALM is used to monitor individual appliances in households by using sensors.
-Nonintrusive load monitoring (NILM) is an ALM technique that analyzes the total household electricity consumption measured by the main meter and obtains appliance-level information by using various signal processing or pattern recognition techniques.
-Assuming that there are at least 20 appliances in each household, it is clear that robust algorithms are needed to solve this problem.
+Non-Intrusive Load Monitoring (NILM) is an ALM technique that analyzes the total household electricity consumption measured by the main meter and obtains appliance-level information by using various signal processing or pattern recognition techniques.
+Assuming that, there are at least 20 appliances in each household, it is clear that robust algorithms are needed to solve this problem.

-Currently, academia and industry show great interest in learning-based data analysis methods [2], [3].
-Deep learning (DL) is the most prominent and explosively growing artificial intelligence technique.
-Particularly, it has been gaining popularity in many different areas, such as image classification, speech recognition, and health management, due to its superior performance over other traditional methods [4], [5].
-Considering that there are millions of smart meters installed and that these meters produce data every minute, it can easily be seen that DL is one of the most suitable methods to solve the NILM problem.
+Nowadays, academia and industry show great interest in learning-based data analysis methods [2, 3].
+Deep Learning (DL) is the most prominent and explosively growing artificial intelligence technique.
+Particularly, it has been gaining popularity in many different areas, such as image classification, speech recognition, and health management, due to its superior performance over other traditional methods [4, 5].
+Considering that there are millions of smart meters installed, and these meters produce data every minute, it can easily be seen that DL is one of the most suitable methods to solve the NILM problem.

 This article introduces the NILM method, which can contribute to energy management and savings in residential, industrial, and naval uses.
-Up-to-date data-driven NILM solutions and the advantages of DL-based analysis are explained in detail.
-Also, a multilabel DL approach, which can save training time and reduce the need for model storage, is presented and tested in real time.
-Because the studies in the literature were carried out offline, the online analysis capacity of recent DL models was tested in a laboratory environment.
-In this way, the accuracy difference between offline and online implementations is revealed.
+Up-to-date data-driven NILM solutions and advantages of DL-based analysis are explained in detail.
+Also, a multi-label DL approach, which can save training time and reduce the need for model storage, is presented and tested in real-time.
+Considering that the studies in the literature are carried out offline, the online analysis capacity of recent DL models has been tested in a laboratory environment.
+In this way, the accuracy difference between offline and online implementations has been revealed.